Do I need to take a fibre supplement?

 Can you take a fibre supplement with probiotics?

 Yes, combining fibre supplements with probiotics can benefit overall gut health.
 Fibre nourishes beneficial bacteria, while probiotics provide live microorganisms that support a balanced gut microbiome.
-Our nutritional therapist, Isabelle Nunn, who was a practising pharmacist for over 10 years, answers the 7 most commonly asked questions about probiotics.
+Nutritional therapist, Isabelle Nunn, who was a practising pharmacist for over 10 years, answers the 7 most commonly asked questions about probiotics.

 Fibre supplements can be valuable additions to your diet under the right circumstances.
 Always consult a healthcare professional to determine whether a fibre supplement suits your needs.
 Fibre supplements can improve digestive health and overall wellbeing with careful consideration and proper use.
 Alternatively, you can get in touch with the team at DR.VEGAN®, who are always happy to help.